armin-ekic/KLAlgorithm/README.md

 Notation:

-  -nodes is a dict, holding values with the following notation: {'nodeName': ('nodeSize',internalCost,externalCost)}
+  -nodes is a dict, holding values with the following notation: {'nodeName': ('nodeSize',internalCost,externalCost,parition,lockValue)}

   -modE is a dict, holding values with the following notation: {('node1',node2'): modifiedEdgeWeight}